-Eb Harmonic Minor scale
+Eb Harmonic Minor

-E flat Harmonic Minor scale for guitar presented by diagram.
+E flat Harmonic Minor scale for guitar.

 The Eb Harmonic Minor is a seven-note scale.
 Colored circles mark the tones in the diagram, the darker ones are the root notes.
 In the two-octave pattern, the first note in the scale is on the 6th string, 11th fret.

-The scale displayed with its numeric formula, intervals and scale degrees.
+The scale displayed with its numeric formula, notes, intervals and scale degrees.

 The sixth degree is written as Cb, which is the same as B. A practice in a scale notation is to not include the same letter twice, if it can be avoided.

 The interval formula (2 - 1 - 2 - 2 - 1 - 3 - 1) can be expound into specific notes of the scale.

 Abbreviations are used: M / m stands for major / minor and P stands for perfect.